 The Blunt Amendment allows employers and insurance companies to refuse coverage of any health care service required under the new health care law based on undefined "religious beliefs or moral convictions."
 This creates a huge loophole in the new health care law's coverage requirements.
 For example, any corporation whose CEO opposes contraception based on his "moral convictions" could deny all coverage of contraception or any other service to the company's employees.
 Even more disturbing, a CEO's view of "morality" could potentially include concern for the cost of a particular benefit.
-Such broad, undefined refusals (without any protections for the insured) would result in millions of individuals losing vital health service coverage.
+Such broad, undefined refusals would result in millions of individuals losing vital health service coverage.